Complexity of strong approximation on the sphere: Introduction

 \subsection{Acknowledgements}

 I would like to thank my Ph.D. advisor Peter Sarnak for several insightful and inspiring conversations during the course of this work.
-Furthermore, I am very grateful for his letter to me which deals with the Archimedean version of this problem and for pointing out the papers of Adleman and Manders \cite{Manders} as well as Ross and Selinger \cite{Selinger} which turned out to be very useful in proving the NP-completeness results and developing the algorithm.
-I would like to thanks Professor Peter Selinger for providing a package and also a library of various algorithms, written in Haskell which were very helpful in the implementation of my algorithm.
+Furthermore, I am very grateful for his letter to me which deals with the Archimedean version of Theorem~\ref{nptheorem}.
+I would like to thank Professor Peter Selinger for providing a public library of his algorithms in~\cite{Selinger}.
+This material is partially supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2017 semester.